 Methods of Identification of each Species

 All animals are identified with cage cards.
-Cage cards note the investigator, investigator's department, species, stock/strain, source, date of arrival, weight and/or age of animal on arrival, building where the animals were initially housed, billing number and the protocol number.
+Cage cards note the investigator, investigator's department, species, stock/strain, source, date of arrival, weight and/or age of animal on arrival, building where the animals were initially housed and the protocol number.
 It may also have special instructions regarding care of the animals.
 Cage card labels are generated by a computer.
 Rodents may be disbursed during experimentation to additional caging in which the cage computer cards reflect the entire group of animals.
-Cage cards for dogs, cats and large animals may be limited to investigator, species, source, animal identification, date of arrival, date released from quarantine if applicable and protocol number.
-In addition to cage cards; rabbits and nonhuman primates and occasionally other species may be tattooed with an identification number however tattoos are usually done by vendor and tracked as such.
-Hanging tags on neck chains are also used for identifying sheep and goats with tattoos and/or neck bands for dogs and cats.
-Pigs are identified with ear tags.
-Neonatal pigs are identified with back tags adhered with resin glue.
-Male mice are identified by ear punches.
-Each breeding male mouse and each breeding female mouse has its own cage card showing breeding history.
-LACU Breeding colonies can be optionally identified using subcutaneous chips.
+Cage cards for non-rodent species may be limited to investigator, species, source, animal identification, date of arrival and protocol number.
+In addition to cage cards, non-rodent species may have additional identification such as tags, collars or tattoos.
+Consult with a LACU veterinarian for more information regarding species identification particulars.

 Use of Ether in Animal Facilities

-The use of ether or similar explosive, flammable agents is prohibited in LACU facilities unless in explosion proof hoods.
+The use of ether or similar explosive, flammable agents is prohibited in LACU facilities.
 Contact the veterinary staff at 448-5656 to discuss alternatives to the use of ether as an inhalation anesthetic.

 Special husbandry requirements can be accommodated by completing the instruction section in animal order form when ordering animals.
 This section provides emergency notification information, special dietary requirements, instructions to personnel to make special observations, etc. Completed special alert requests are submitted to the facility/operations coordinator for processing and approval.
 Other special requests need to be submitted a minimum of 24 hours (Monday - Friday) prior to the beginning of the special request date.
 NPO request cards are used to fast animals.